LunaSare/datelifeMS1/review.md

 > DL synthesizes results from previous research.
 On the one hand that's great, but on the other, it invites the 'garbage in - garbage out' problem.
 Although OTOL has its own curation and QC facilities, the fact that users can provide their own garbage trees makes it so that the service might end up decorating nonsensical data, tainting its own reputation in the process.
 It would be good if the authors could emphasize this a bit more.

-Indeed, we emphasized this in abstract, intro and discussion.
+This is a good point.
+We would not like for this to become a common use for the software.
+We mention this in the abstract, introduction and discussion.

 ---
 > A separate but related point that I would also like to see discussed is that synthesizing services such as DL and OTOL seem capable of ending up in loops where bad trees with bad calibration points provide the skeleton for further bad trees based on the former - with their own seemingly well-supported but in fact dodgy secondary calibrations.
 Is that a risk?
 What can be done about it?